 Shopping Local in Lisbon: Best Portuguese Stores to Discover

-We’ve rounded up a few of our favorite Portuguese brands and stores where you can buy authentic and artisanal products, from cozy t-shirts to ceramic tiles.
-And since these are far from the only spots for shopping local in Lisbon, we’ve also added some tips to help you find other local businesses worth supporting.
+We’ve rounded up a few of our favorite Portuguese brands and stores where you can buy authentic and artisanal products.
+And since these are not the only spots for shopping local in Lisbon, we’ve also added some tips to help you find other local businesses worth supporting.

 Shopping local in Lisbon is the best way to go.
 Photo credit: A Vida Portuguesa

-The founder and creative director of +351, Ana Penha e Costa, is an avid surfer, and her love for the ocean is reflected in the brand’s casual beachy style.
-It’s simple yet sophisticated, unpretentious and accessible, and clearly linked to the sea—just like Lisbon itself.
+The founder and creative director of +351, Ana Penha e Costa, is an avid surfer.
+Her love for the ocean inspires the brand’s casual beachy style.
+Simple yet sophisticated, unpretentious and accessible.
+And also clearly linked to the sea—just like Lisbon itself.

-The brand is named after the country code for Portugal (all Portuguese phone numbers start with +351) and based in Lisbon, though it’s sold in stores all over the country and the world.
+The brand gets it name from the country code for Portugal (all Portuguese phone numbers start with +351).
+It is based in Lisbon, though it´s products are sold in stores all over the country and the world.
 It also has two of its own shops in the capital, located in Cais do Sodré and Chiado.

 Fashionable, comfortable, and sustainable, we adore this local Portuguese brand.
 Photo credit: +351

 You might have noticed that Portugal has a thing for pottery.
-Handmade ceramics can be found across the country, from fine dining restaurants to rural roadside markets.
+Handmade ceramics prevail across the country, from fine dining restaurants to rural roadside markets.
 If you want to take a piece of this traditional craft home with you, head to Cerâmicas na Linha in Chiado.

-Cerâmicas na Linha is a spacious store filled with stacks of plates, bowls, mugs, and pretty much anything else that can be made out of clay.
+Cerâmicas na Linha is a spacious store, selling stacks of colourful plates, bowls, mugs, and pretty much anything else you can make out of clay.
 All of its products are handmade in Portugal and completely unique, though of course you can find matching sets.

 If you’d like to buy a ceramic set, this is the place to go.
 Photo credit: noridamar

-The store also sells products from famous brands like Bordallo Pinheiro (you’ve probably seen its iconic fruit and vegetable-shaped dishes) and small souvenirs with an unmistakably Portuguese touch: think ceramic sardines and refrigerator magnets shaped like pastéis de nata.
+The store also sells products from famous brands like Bordallo Pinheiro (you’ve probably seen its iconic fruit and vegetable-shaped dishes).
+Plus, small souvenirs with an unmistakably Portuguese touch: think ceramic sardines and refrigerator magnets shaped like pastéis de nata.

 Azulejos are the beautiful tiles that adorn many Portuguese buildings, often painted or printed with colorful designs and interlocking patterns.
 And if you’re hoping to buy genuine azulejos in Lisbon, Cortiço & Netos is the place to go.